-Immediately after your varicose vein treatment, you will be able to walk out of the clinic and go back to your day-to-day life.
-Your doctor will provide you with an individual post-care plan which will consist of around 30 minutes of light walking each day, and wearing compression stockings for a nominated period of time.
+Firstly, and immediately after your varicose vein treatment, you will be able to walk out of the clinic and go back to your day-to-day life.
+Then, your doctor will provide you with an individual post-care plan.
+This consists for instance of 30 minutes of light walking each day, as well as wearing compression stockings for a certain period of time.

-You will likely revisit the clinic for a number of follow-up sessions.
-During these appointments your doctor will assess your legs and, if required, may complete a series of Sclerotherapy sessions to remove any smaller spider veins which may still be remaining.
+Secondly, you will likely revisit the clinic for a number of follow-up sessions.
+During these appointments, your doctor will assess your legs.
+Also, and if required, we may complete a series of Sclerotherapy sessions in order to remove any smaller spider veins which may still be remaining.

 Do you have to wear compression stockings after treatment?

-Compression stockings are often used as part of a conservative treatment plan for varicose veins.
-They improve circulation, reduce fatigue, and ease swelling in the feet and ankles.
-Modern compression stockings exert what is known as graduated pressures meaning that they are tighter at the ankle than the leg.
+We often use compression stockings as part of a conservative treatment plan for varicose veins.
+Indeed, they improve circulation, reduce fatigue, and ease swelling in the feet and ankles.
+Modern compression stockings exert what is known as graduated pressures.
+This means that they are tighter at the ankle than the leg.
 This pressure effect helps minimize any swelling and also pushes on the deeper veins of the leg to minimize any painful symptoms.